paulscottrobson/arturo/documents/kernel.md

 The mode can be changed by *DVISetMode()*

+There can be a 640x480x8 colour mode, but this has to be enabled in config.make because it takes a lot of RAM memory ; this is off by default.

 ## File Storage

 A USB key plugged into the board (RP2040PC) or external hub (Neo6502) is exposed as a FAT32 storage device.
 The keys ID is displayed during the bootup sequence.